Our Favorite Quiet Destinations to Get Away From It All

 Wonder and Wellness in the Redwoods

-This trip is designed to foster a deep connection to nature and the sense of awe that comes with hiking in the shadows of the immense redwoods that have graced these forests for over a thousand years.
-We’ll slow down and appreciate everything from the smallest banana slug to the largest migrating whales traveling up the coast.
-On quiet mornings we might hear nothing but dew dripping from fern-lined canyons, or canoe paddles dipping into the Klamath River.
-We’ll seek out lesser-traveled trails where it’s so quiet we’ll practically be able to hear the mighty redwoods drinking up last night’s rain, and then we’ll head back to our historic inn for a delicious meal, boisterous conversations, and maybe even a campfire.
+This trip is designed to foster a deep connection to nature and the sense of awe that comes with hiking in the shadows of the immense redwoods.
+We’ll slowly appreciate everything from the smallest banana slug to the largest migrating whales traveling up the coast.
+On quiet mornings, we might hear nothing but dew dripping from fern-lined canyons or canoe paddles dipping into the Klamath River.
+We’ll seek out lesser-traveled trails where we’ll practically be able to hear the mighty redwoods drinking up last night’s rain.

 Quiet destinations also promote introspection and self-reflection, offering an opportunity to escape the noise and distractions of everyday life.
 The slower pace allows for quality time with loved ones, reading a book, or simply being present in the moment.